 your publication when you have used information from this.
 Reference: http://www.medkem.gu.se/mucinbiology/databases/

-professor, head The Mucin Biology Group
+Hansson, professor, head of The Mucin Biology Group (firstname.lastname@example.org)

-1T.
-Lang, M. Alexandersson, G. C. Hansson, and T. Samuelsson (2004) Bioinformatic identification of polymerizing and transmembrane mucins in the puffer fish Fugu rubripes.
+1. T. Lang, M. Alexandersson, G. C. Hansson, and T. Samuelsson (2004) Bioinformatic identification of polymerizing and transmembrane mucins in the puffer fish Fugu rubripes.
 Glycobiology 14:521-527

-3T.
-Lang, G. C. Hansson, and T. Samuelsson.
-An inventory of mucin genes in the chicken genome shows that the mucin domain of Muc13 is encoded by multiple exons and that ovomucin is part of a locus of related gel-forming mucins.
-BMC Genomics7:197, 2006 (3 August 2006) http://www.biomedcentral.com/1471-2164/7/197/abstract (open access).
+2. T. Lang, G. C. Hansson, and T. Samuelsson.
+An inventory of mucin genes in the chicken genome shows that the mucin domain of Muc13 is encoded by multiple exons and that ovomucin is part of a locus of related gel-forming mucins (2006) BMC Genomics 7:197

-4Tiange Lang, Gunnar C. Hansson and Tore Samuelsson (2007) Gel-forming mucins appeared early in metazoan evolution.
+3. T. Lang, G. C. Hansson and T. Samuelsson (2007) Gel-forming mucins appeared early in metazoan evolution.
 Proc.
 Natl.
 Acad.
 Sci.
 USA 104: 16209-16214

-5Johansson, M. E. V., Phillipson, M., Petersson, J., Holm, L., Velcich, A., and Hansson, G. C. (2008) The inner of the two Muc2 mucin dependent mucus layers in colon is devoid of bacteria.
+4. Johansson, M. E. V., Phillipson, M., Petersson, J., Holm, L., Velcich, A., and Hansson, G. C. (2008) The inner of the two Muc2 mucin dependent mucus layers in colon is devoid of bacteria.
 Proceedings of the National Academy of Sciences of the USA 105, 15064-15069.